DrTol/pressure_loss_calculator-Matlab/README.md

   - [How2Cite](https://github.com/DrTol/pressure_loss_calculator-Matlab/blob/master/README.md#how2cite)
   - [References](https://github.com/DrTol/pressure_loss_calculator-Matlab/blob/master/README.md#references)

+# Methods

 # How2Use
 Example scripts are given to illustrate how to use the tools developed.
--  [examplePressureLoss.m](https://github.com/DrTol/pressure_loss_calculator-Matlab/blob/master/examplePressureLoss.m): shows how to use the Pressure Loss Calculator -
+-  [examplePressureLoss.m](https://github.com/DrTol/pressure_loss_calculator-Matlab/blob/master/examplePressureLoss.m): shows how to use the main Matlab tool **PressureLossCalculator.m** with a given data for a pipe segment with different combinations of the solver and the Darcy-Weisbach friction factor algorithms in question.

+# Contributing
-Contributing: Describe how other developers can help
+Describe how other developers can help

-Credits
+# Credits
-License
+# License
+# Acknowledgement
-Acknowledgement: XSteam, Clamond, Matlab forum sites
+XSteam, Clamond, Matlab forum sites

 # How2Cite:
-Please cite as: Tol, Hİ. pressure_loss_calculator-Matlab.
+Tol, Hİ. pressure_loss_calculator-Matlab.
 GitHub Repository 2018; https://github.com/DrTol/pressure_loss_calculator-Matlab/
+Tol, Hİ.
+District heating in areas with low energy houses - Detailed analysis of district heating systems based on low temperature operation and use of renewable energy.
+PhD Supervisors: Svendsen S. & Nielsen SB.
+Technical University of Denmark 2015; 204 p.
+ISBN: 9788778773685.

 # References
 - Sanks RL.
 Flow in conduits.
 In: Sanks RL, Tchobanoglous G, Bosserman BE, Jones GM, editors.
 Pumping station design.
 Boston, USA: Butterworth-Heinemann; 1998. p.
 33-39.
 - Clamond D. Efficient resolution of the colebrook equation.
 Industrial & Engineering Chemistry Research 2009;48: p.
 3665-3671.
 - Diskin MH.
 The limits of applicability of the Hazen-Williams formula.
 La Houille Blanche 1960;6: p.
 720-726.